OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 Overview of MiraMon format
 --------------------------

-In MiraMon format structured vectors is the binary format of MiraMon for vector layer data, linked to one or more database tables, with or without topology and with rich metadata.
+The MiraMon format is a binary format for vector layer data, linked to one or more database tables, with or without topology and with rich metadata.
 More information about the structured MiraMon vector format is available `on the public specification <https://www.miramon.cat/new_note/eng/notes/MiraMon_structured_vectors_file_format.pdf>`__.

 It is important to keep in mind that a MiraMon vector layer is composed by several files as follows:

-To operate with a points layer, you must provide the name with the extension .pnt (the T.dbf and T.rel files must accompany the .pnt).
+To operate with a point layer, you must provide the name with the extension .pnt (the T.dbf and T.rel files must accompany the .pnt).

-To operate with a stringlines layer, you must provide the name with the extension .arc (the A.dbf and A.rel, .nod, N.dbf, and N.rel files must accompany the .arc).
+To operate with a linestring layer, you must provide the name with the extension .arc (the A.dbf and A.rel, .nod, N.dbf, and N.rel files must accompany the .arc).

-To operate with a polygons layer, you must provide the name with the extension .pol (the P.dbf, P.rel, A.dbf and A.rel, .nod, N.dbf, and N.rel files must accompany the .pol).
+To operate with a polygon layer, you must provide the name with the extension .pol (the P.dbf, P.rel, A.dbf and A.rel, .nod, N.dbf, and N.rel files must accompany the .pol).

-By providing only the main file name, the driver will access the rest to search for the necessary information.
+By providing only the main file name, the driver will automatically use the other sidecar files to obtain the necessary information.
 In the creation of MiraMon layers, you only need to provide the name of the main file (with or without extension), and the driver will create the rest of the files.

-The following outlines the information contained within each type of file with the mentioned extensions:
+The following outlines the information contained within each sidecar file:

 Preliminary note: *FileName* is, in the following explanations, the first part of the name of the layer file.